rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

     EW (Left e1) <|> EW (Right (w2, r)) = EW $ Right (e1 <> w2, r) -- coupling between @Either e@ and @(e,)@
     r@(EW (Right _)) <|> _ = r
 ```
-(This definition does not use the more general `instance (Monoid e) => Alternative (ErrWarn e e)` declaration, because of the questionable, explained above, behavior with some monoids like the `First`.
-Sadly, this prevents using it with `Max` but serves as a better example of "alternative decency")
+(This definition does not use the more general `instance (Monoid e) => Alternative (ErrWarn e e)` declaration, because of the questionable, explained above, behavior with some monoids like `Data.Monoid.First`.
+Sadly, this prevents from using it with `Data.Monoid.Max` but serves as a better example of "alternative decency" I am after here)

 This approach, when computing `a <|> b`, does not try to compute `b` if `a` succeeds.
 Thus, this instance matches the common semantics of computing only up to the first success.
 The approach accumulates all errors encountered up to the point of the first success and returns them as warnings.